 The REPAYE program also includes a unique interest subsidy feature.
-In the event that your payment is too low to cover your monthly interest charges on the loan, the Department of Education will temporarily pay those extra fees on subsidized loans.
+In the event that your payment is too low to cover the monthly interest charges on your loan, the Department of Education will pay those extra fees on subsidized loans for three years.
 After three years, the subsidy decreases to cover half of any excess interest fees not covered by your monthly payment, but it’s still a nice perk.
-Unsubsidized loans may be eligible for a 50 percent interest subsidy from the first day your REPAYE plan begins.
+Unsubsidized loans may be eligible for a 50 percent interest subsidy for the entirety of your REPAYE plan.

 How to apply for REPAYE

 In general, the application process takes around 10 minutes to complete online.
-Be sure to have the following information handy to make the process as smooth as possible:
+Have the following information handy to make the process as smooth as possible:

 - Your FSA ID (the username and password that serves as your legal signature and lets you access Federal Student Aid’s online portals).

-- Personal information (address, phone numbers, email address, etc.).
+- Personal information (address, phone number, email address, etc.).